 - Mail the form to the address provided on the SAR.

-In some cases, you can contact your school’s financial aid office, which can make changes for you.
-This is typically the best option if your family income has changed drastically since you originally filed the FAFSA or if your marital status has changed.
+Sometimes, you can have your school’s financial aid office make the changes.
+This is typically the best option if your family income has changed drastically since you originally filed the FAFSA or your marital status has changed.

 When is the deadline to correct FAFSA mistakes?

 The deadline to correct FAFSA mistakes is typically around three months after the federal closing date.
-For the 2022-23 award year, the deadline to make corrections is Sept.
-9, 2023.
-For the 2023-24 award year, the deadline is Sept.
+For the 2023-2024 award year, the deadline to make corrections is Sept.
 14, 2024.

 Is it bad to make corrections on the FAFSA?

-In most cases, it is not bad to make corrections to your FAFSA.
-In fact, most allowed changes will ensure that you get a financial aid package that fits your situation best.
-Some changes are necessary — if you submit an incorrect Social Security number or if you become pregnant, for instance, it’s important to file a correction.
-If you are selected for FAFSA verification, you are also required to make corrections to your household status.
+In most cases, it is not bad to correct your FAFSA.
+Most allowed changes will ensure you get a financial aid package that fits your situation best.
+Some changes are even required.
+For instance, if you submit an incorrect Social Security number or become pregnant, it’s important to file a correction.
+If selected for FAFSA verification, you must also correct your household status.